visual-alchemy/OBS-Connection-Editor/README.md

 - `/components` - React components
 - `/lib` - Utility functions and types
 - `/public` - Static assets including the Vidio logo

+## Troubleshooting

+- **Installation Issues**: If you encounter errors during installation, try using `npm install --legacy-peer-deps`
+- **Cannot Access Application**: Ensure you're using `https://` not `http://` in your browser
+- **SMB Connection Errors**: Verify that your SMB share is accessible and that you have the correct credentials

 ## License